Eastern North Pacific gray whale mother and calf migrating northward.

 Aerial view of Piedras Blancas field station.
 Piedras Blancas Light Station

 The eastern North Pacific gray whale population summers and feeds mainly in the Chukchi, Beaufort and the northwestern Bering Seas.
-The population migrates south along the coast in the autumn to wintering grounds on the west coast of Baja California, Mexico, and the southeastern Gulf of California to breed, bear and nurse their young, and cavort before returning to the Arctic.
-SWFSC scientists monitor this migration each year, conducting shore-based surveys from two sites on the California coast.
+The population migrates south along the coast in the autumn to wintering grounds on the west coast of Baja California, Mexico, and the southeastern Gulf of California.
+During winter, large numbers of whales, particularly females with newborn calves, utilize coastal lagoons on the Pacific coast of the Baja peninsula.
+Southwest Fisheries Science Center (SWFSC) scientists monitor this migration each year, conducting shore-based surveys from two sites on the California coast.

-Counts of northbound cows and calves have revealed surprising variability in calf production for this population.
-It appears that the number of calves born each year is related to environmental conditions in the Arctic that limit prey populations and/or the availability of prey to reproductive females.
-We have hypothesized that the timing of the melt of sea ice in the Arctic may control access to primary feeding grounds for newly pregnant females and thus impact the probability that existing pregnancies will be carried to term.
+Counts of northbound mothers and calves have revealed surprising variability in calf production for this population.
+It appears that the number of calves born each year is related to environmental conditions in the Arctic that limit prey populations and/or the availability of prey to reproductive female gray whales.
+We have hypothesized that the timing of the melt of sea ice in the Arctic may control access to primary feeding grounds for newly pregnant female whales and thus impact the probability that existing pregnancies will be carried to term.

 Figure 1.
-Estimated number of gray whale calves present during northbound migrations from 1992 to 2010
+Estimated number of gray whale calves during northbound migrations from 1992 through 2015

 Perryman, W.L., Reilly, S.B. and Rowlett, R.A.
 2011.
 Results of surveys of northbound gray whale calves 2001-2010 and examination of the full sixteen-year series of estimates from the Piedras Blancas Light Station.
 Paper SC/62/BRG1 presented to the IWC Scientific Committee.